 Lloyd’s undergraduate degree is in psychology (University of Maryland, Baltimore County) and graduate work in the administration of justice (American University).
 In his early professional years, Lloyd led a non-profit organization working with juvenile offenders in Washington, DC, and then became director and instructor of an undergraduate honors program at American University.
 At the University of Maryland University College, he taught business and professional ethics for seven years.
 He was a founding faculty mentor in the Federal Judicial Center Leadership Program, working with mid-level leaders for one year each.
 He is a founding faculty member of Georgetown University's Leadership Coaching Program (launched in 2000), where he continues to teach.
 Over the span of his executive and leadership development career, he has coached hundreds of leaders from an internationally diverse group of business, government, and NGO organizations.

-The signature of an effective leader is their organizations’ ability to rise to the challenge amidst uncertain, complex and ambiguous conditions.
+The signature of an effective leader is his or her organizations’ ability to rise to the challenge, amidst uncertain, complex and ambiguous conditions.
 Marcia Ruben instills in her clients the confidence to lead and the conviction to build more resilient, responsive teams to face these conditions.

 Marcia has experience with leaders in a variety of sectors, including high tech, clean tech, biotech, healthcare, financial services, retail, private equity, nonprofits, government, and professional services firms.
 Coaching, consulting and facilitation engagements include work with CEOs, EVPs, executive directors, general managers, vice presidents, and senior directors at organizations ranging from start-ups to Global 50 companies, including Autodesk, Dropbox, Google, Nestle Waters, and the Metropolitan Transportation Commission.
 Additionally, she is an Associate Professor, the chair of the graduate Management Department at Golden Gate University, and the 2016-1018 Russell T. Sharpe Research Professor.

-Marcia was recently trained in the 7 Paths Forward Coaching Methodology, which focuses on delivering faster, better transformational coaching results.
-She is certified in a number of assessments, including The Leadership Circles, My Brain Solutions, MBTI, DiSC, HBDI, EQi, and all of the Lominger products.
+Marcia was recently trained in the 7 Paths Forward Coaching Methodology which focuses on delivering faster, better transformational coaching results.
+She is certified in a number of assessments, including The Leadership Circles, My Brain Solutions, MBTI, DiSC, HBDI, EQi, and all of the Lominger (now Korn Ferry) products.